Manali, Himachal Pradesh: Environmental concerns

 Manali has witnessed a flurry of activity related to hydroelectric power and tourism.
 Unplanned and rampant construction has led to severe depletion of forests and pollution of river bodies, along with garbage being disposed of on the side of the mountains.
-There has been a loss of habitat to various species of fauna, not limited to the Himalayan monal, incidentally the state bird of Uttarakhand.
+There has been a loss of habitat to various species of fauna, not limited to the Himalayan monal only.

+During the summer 2025 monsoon season, heavy rainfall triggered multiple landslides in Mandi district, disrupting the Chandigarh–Manali highway near 4 Mile, Pandoh, and the Thalot Tunnel.
+The route was blocked for up to 24 hours, stranding hundreds of vehicles and causing significant travel delays.
+Statewide, over 400 roads were blocked; Mandi alone reported 232 blocked roads and 71 in the Kullu district, including Manali-bound routes.
+The disasters resulted in 137 deaths, with severe damage to roads, water and power infrastructure.
+Due to the narrow Himalayan terrain and recent landslides, traffic congestion along the Chandigarh–Manali National Highway (NH‑21) has worsened significantly.
+Even outside disaster periods, gridlock is common during peak tourist season, leading to long delays and often only one-way traffic management on affected stretches.